4mbrus/top_movie_analysis/README.md

 ## Results

 The [statistics.md](/output/results.md) file contains my finding from 04.10.2025.
-If code is executed, all finding will be written there.
+If code is executed, all findings will be written there.